Divine-97/AFROBEAT-PROJECTS/README.md

 # Testing
  To test the webpage and it's features I scrolled through the page using its features without any issues.

+ # The Navigation and home page
+ The user can clearly identify how to navigate the page by using the navigation links.
+The nav links show a line underneath them when you hover over them, also the line shows when you are on the page you have clicked.
+The Home page gives you a brief understanding of Afrobeat, you will be able to scroll down the page with no issues.

+ ## The footer section
+ All icons are include links to relevant social media which will open a new tab.
+All icon links work on all pages.

+ ## The Top Artists page
+ All images are clear enough for the user to see.
+Each image has a name below it as these names have links to them which you will be able to read about the artist.
+Most of the artists do not have a website so I linked their wikipedia pages instead.
+All links work just fine.

+ ## Music page
+ On this page the user is able to watch all music videos without actually going to youtube.
+Although you also have an option to click on the youtube link where you will be able to watch all other afrobeat videos as well.
+The user can click on every video without having any issues.

+ Testing was conducted on several devices (

 ## Deployment